TheOnlyWei/amazing_repository/README.md

 #### CREATE GRID
   The grid is to show how the cells are arranged.
 The cells are indexed by the white squares, not including the spaces between them, which are considered walls even when they are knocked down to form the maze.

 ##### WITHOUT ARGUMENTS
 ```{r, engine='bash', count_lines}
 $./create_grid
 ```
 You will be prompt by the CLI to enter information to generate the grid.
+The program asks for row index first then followed by column index.

 ##### WITH ARGUMENTS
 ```{r, engine='bash', count_lines}
 $./create_grid <1> <2> <3> <4>
 ```
-    <1>:  the pixel scale or length of a square cell.
-Default length is 15.
+    <1>:  unsigned integer pixel scale or length of a square cell.
-    <2>:  number of rows of cells not including walls.
+    <2>:  unsigned integer number of rows of cells not including walls.
-    <3>:  number of columns of cells not including walls.
+    <3>:  unsigned integer number of columns of cells not including walls.
-    <4>:  grid output file name (.pgm grayscale image).
+    <4>:  string grid output file name (.pgm grayscale image).

 #### CREATE MAZE
 ##### WITHOUT ARGUMENTS (has error check loop)